 TTC announces partnership to reduce drink driving

-TTC partners with Alcodigital to lower rates of accidental drink driving.
+TTC partners with Alcodigital to lower rates of accidental drink driving

 An alarming number of drivers attending drink driving rehabilitation courses are unaware of the UK’s drink driving limits and how long it takes the human body to process alcohol.
 For these drivers, a drink driving charge has come about as the result of getting behind the wheel the morning after they last had a drink.